 - If you enjoy performing arts, look no further than Thessaloniki Concert Hall.
 It seats 1400 people and has regular performances.

-– For a great photo opportunity, head to the Zongolopoulos Umbrellas – a quirky structure with a view of the ocean behind them.
+- For a great photo opportunity, head to the Zongolopoulos Umbrellas – a quirky structure with an ocean backdrop.

-– Take a stroll around the interesting ‘Sound Garden’ along the seafront.
-It’s simple and sparse and we’re not really sure why it’s named so.
-Why not go and find out?
+- Take a stroll around the interesting ‘Sound Garden’ along the seafront.
+It’s simple and sparse, but well worth the trip.

-Slightly east of the city centre but by no means out of the action is Upper Toumba.
-This is the best place to stay in Thessaloniki, Greece if you want to experience the thrills of the city without breaking the bank!
+Slightly east of the city center but by no means out of the action is Upper Toumba.
+If you’re traveling Greece on a budget, this is the best place to go without breaking the bank!

-– If you love your sport or your Greek history, head to Thessaloniki’s Olympic Museum.
-The only museum of its kind in Greece, it includes exhibitions of history, art and sports of all kinds.
+- If you love your sport or your Greek history, head to Thessaloniki’s Olympic Museum.
+The only museum of its kind in Greece, it includes exhibitions of history, art, and sports.

 - For a bit of childish fun, head to the bright and beautiful Children’s Museum of Thessaloniki.